GuilhermeGuitte/behat-laravel/README.md

 $ php artisan behat:run name_of_feature/separated_scenarios.feature
 ```

-If you have large feature files and you only want run a specific senario use
+If you have large feature files and you only want to run a specific senario use

 ```
 $ php artisan behat:run --name="name of feature"
 ```

-Laravel behat currently supports the following command line options from behat:
+Laravel behat currently supports the following behat command line options:

 ```
  --format (-f)        How to format features. pretty is default.